donomii/throff/README.md

 ##### Description:

-DEFINE sets a variable.  name does not need to be quoted, so long as you remember to put the => operator afterwards.
+DEFINE creates a function.  **name** does not need to be quoted, so long as you remember to put the => operator afterwards.

 **value**  must be a function definition (LAMBDA or CODE), and **name** will become a function.
-Any time name appears in the program, it will automatically activate.
+Any time **name** appears in the program, it will automatically activate.
 This can cause some nasty bugs, for example:

 	DEFINE print_code => [
 		p Code is aFunc ;